custom-components/pyscript/docs/reference.rst

 worry about the details.
 However, the performance will be much slower that regular Python code, which is typically compiled.
 Any Python packages you import will run at native, compiled speed.

-So if you plan to run large chunks of code in pyscript without needing any of the pypscript-specific features, you might consider putting them in a package and importing it instead.
+So if you plan to run large chunks of code in pyscript without needing any of the pyscript-specific features, you might consider putting them in a package and importing it instead.
 That way it will run at native compiled speed.